Learn how to start a travel blog and how to make money online…

 My objective is to make enough money to be able to buy a large chunk of land somewhere and disappear forever.
 To unplug from social media and to travel without a phone or laptop.
 This is my goal.
 I’ll be blogging about the journey over at ditch your desk.

-Blogging is an incredible journey and can be a seriously rewarding job, if you’re passionate about travel, photography and learning new skills, travel blogging could be the job for you, good luck!
+Blogging is an incredible journey and can be a seriously rewarding job for those who love to travel.
+If you’re passionate about travel, photography and learning new skills, blogging could be the job for you, good luck!

 PS – To get tips and tricks on how to ditch your desk, hit the road and earn an online income, sign up to the newsletter!